sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 All pull requests **must** include the AI Assistance Disclosure checklist in their description.
 This is automatically added to the pull request description when you open a pull request.
-Removing or failing to complete this checklist may result in your pull request being closed without a review.
+Pull requests which fail to complete the AI Assistance Disclosure checklist will be marked as draft and will not be reviewed until the checklist is completed.
+Pull requests which remove the AI Assistance Disclosure checklist entirely will be immediately closed without a review.
-Removing or failing to complete this checklist is an example of non-compliance.
+Removing or failing to complete this checklist may be deemed a form of non-compliance.

 Repeated non-compliance may be considered a `code of conduct <https://sunpy.org/coc/>`__ violation.